Why Choose Cedars-Sinai Marina del Rey Hospital for Inflammatory Bowel Disease Treatment?

-At Marina Del Rey Hospital, our gastroenterologists are well trained in diagnosing and treating a wide range of conditions such as Inflammatory Bowel Disease (IBD), namely Crohn's disease, and ulcerative colitis.
+At Cedars-Sinai Marina del Rey Hospital, our gastroenterologists are well trained in diagnosing and treating a wide range of conditions such as Inflammatory Bowel Disease (IBD), namely Crohn's disease, and ulcerative colitis.
 After carefully evaluating your condition, our specialists will recommend a comprehensive treatment plan that best suits your needs.

 Inflammatory Bowel Disease, or IBD, includes conditions that generate a chronic or repetitive immune system reaction that results in the inflammation of either the whole digestive tract or portions of it.

 The two main conditions that are cataloged under IBD are Crohn’s disease and ulcerative colitis, both of which present a number of symptoms such as diarrhea, lethargy, pain, and weight loss, and can be serious.
 What exactly causes these conditions is not yet known.
 As a result, prevention and treatment can sometimes be difficult.
 Specialists suggest that these diseases are more frequent in developed countries, due unhealthy lifestyles and exposure to pollution.
 Inflammatory bowel diseases currently affect more than 1 million people in the United States alone and is most common for people of Caucasian and Ashkenazi Jewish descent.